FrostyDog/angular-people/README.md

 # Angular People

-Angular People is a sample of the code written by me in React/Redux.
+Angular People is a small web-application written by me in React/Redux.
+Perfect example of fetching data in a clean-code manner.
 It is also utilizes lazy load and React Hooks.

 ## Deployed version